Quito: Uniqueness All-Around

 There is so much history in this amazing city that goes way back to times before Christianity.
 In pre-Inca times the importance of Quito was based more on its strategic location than on its political status.
 It was the hub of routes between the main towns in the area and therefore was the axis of intense commercial exchange.

 The Aya Uma (Head of the Devil) or Devil Huma, the main character of the Andean festival of Inti Raymi, has an important spiritual meaning for the indigenous communities that congregate in sacred places to thank Pachamama for the harvests.

 History everywhere you look

 You can still see some of the vestiges of past cultures while walking around the historical centre.
-You still find several centuries-old trades such as hatters, tailors, herbalists who guard and preserve ancestral knowledge and share it in their workshops.
-The emblematic La Ronda street, located in the Historical Center, is an ideal place to meet artisans, experience traditions and games of past times.
+You still find several centuries-old trades such as hatters, tailors, and herbalists who guard and preserve ancestral knowledge and share it in their workshops.
+The emblematic La Ronda street, located in the Historical Center, is an ideal place to meet artisans, and experience traditions and games of past times.

 The republican city as we know it now was founded by Diego de Almagro on August 28, 1534, however, each year its major festivals are commemorated on December 6, the date on which Sebastián de Benalcázar brought the founding act to its current location.

 But you might still think what makes Quito so striking when all its defining characteristics are shared by other cities?
 Well, the city does have the aforementioned attributes (like some others), but the fact of being simultaneously Equatorial, Andean, Pacific, and Mediterranean it’s what gives Quito the singularity of being unique in the world.

 Thanks to its physical beauty, its traditions, its corners of mysticism and its current legends, Quito has an interesting and varied offer of entertainment for all tastes and all ages.